Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Step 4: Document the damage.
 Before cleaning up, photograph everything.
 This evidence is essential for an insurance claim.

 Step 5: Remove standing water and valuables.
-Mold can begin growing within 24 to 48 hours.
-Mop up water and move belongings out of harm's way.
+Mop up water and move belongings out of harm's way as quickly as possible.

 Pincher's Pro Tip

 Call your insurer right after calling a plumber.
-Prompt reporting is essential — delays can give your insurance company grounds to deny or reduce your claim.
+Prompt reporting is essential, and delays can give your insurance company grounds to deny or reduce your claim.
 Most policies require you to take reasonable steps to prevent further damage, so document everything you do.

 Find Trusted & Licensed Plumbers in Ohio